Mayowa-Data-Analyst/Superstore-Analytics-Dashboard/README.md

 - Technology products contribute the highest share of profit
 - Office Supplies provide steady but moderate profit
 - Furniture sub-categories performs the least with  table category generating significant loss

 #### Insight:
 Not all products contribute equally to profitability, and some categories may need further review.

-4️⃣ Customer Segment Analysis
+### 4. Customer Segment Analysis

-The Consumer segment accounts for the largest share of sales
+- The Consumer segment accounts for the largest share of sales

-Corporate and Home Office segments contribute smaller but meaningful portions
+- Corporate and Home Office segments contribute smaller but meaningful portions

-Insight:
+#### Insight:
 The business relies heavily on consumer sales, with potential to grow other segments.

-5️⃣ Regional Performance
+### 5. Regional Performance

-Profitability varies significantly by state
+- Profitability varies significantly by state with state like California and New York having the highest sales revenue and states like Illinois and Texas generating the lowest revenue

-A small number of states generate a large share of total profit
+- A small number of states generate a large share of total profit

 Insight:
 Regional performance is uneven, suggesting opportunities for region-specific strategies.